Toumassa/jitsi-meet-cordova-ios/README.md

 - change in config.xml `<content src="YOUR_JITS_MEET_SERVER">	`
 - add `<access origin="*.YOUR_DOMAIN">`

-- cordova prepare (TODO with each modification of config.xml or add it in build steps)
+- `cordova prepare` (TODO with each modification of config.xml and www or add it in build steps)

 The project should compile and run on your device but JitsiMeet won't detect WebRTC environnement